DrewAttakorah/printf/README.md

-# a custom "printf" by stephen annan and drewattakorah
+# a custom "printf" by nhii07 and drewattakorah